gemmaellis16/yoga-project/README.md

 ### **Media**

 * All gallery images created by the developer - they are photos from a yoga studio I attended as part of my yoga teacher training in Spain.
 So the studio does not exist in North Wales (like I have stated but merely a fictional studio in Betws y Coed).
+The testimonial images have also been created by me.

 * But as noted previously the main image is sourced from [unsplash](https://unsplash.com/photos/UvWx67Ivqe0).
-* The map on the contact page was sourced from [Google](https://www.maps.ie/create-google-map/)
+* The map on the contact page was sourced from [Google](https://www.google.co.uk/maps/place/Betws-y-Coed/@53.0910704,-3.8119933,15z/data=!3m1!4b1!4m5!3m4!1s0x48651463227a6575:0x2afbefd48524751d!8m2!3d53.0930858!4d-3.8010354?hl=en)

 ### **Aknowledgments**

 * Tutors at Code Institute for their support especially Sean and Igor they really helped when I was feeling that I was unable to grasp all the styling issues.

 [Back to top](#table-of-contents)